 COMMUNITY BEFORE COMMERCE

-Our student housing project on the campus of UTA, Liv+, exemplifies the meaning behind our mission.
+Our student housing project on the campus of University of Texas Arlington, Liv+ and soon to be on the campus of University of Florida Gainesville, exemplifies the meaning behind our mission.
 Starting right in a prestigious university where young adults are learning and thriving, we developed a community living space to feed those sparks and inspiration.
 Creating a residential space that allows students to both balance their work with their free time allows for one to truly thrive.
-Visit www.livplusarlington.com to learn more.

 ESSENTIAL COMPONENTS OF CREATING THE COMMUNITY CORE